 Reading The Bad Seed as readers theater in my fifth grade class had a lifelong impact, pointing me toward writing for the small stage--the couch, the classroom, the dining room table.
 Just as with chamber music, there's a camaraderie and synergy among readers that excites me.
 Lately I've been writing pieces for the big stage--Zap, an adaptation of Seedfolks, and Logomaniacs.

 I have my grandchildren--five in the house, and four more coming by train tomorrow.
 To touch their smooth skin is to know the future.

 Writing is its own reward--challenging, exciting, satisfying.
 Awards and acclaim, if they come, are the icing on the cake.
 Aside from the Newbery Medal for Joyful Noise, I've received a Newbery Honor for Graven Images, the Scott O'Dell Award for Historical Fiction for Bull Run, the California Young Reader Medal for Weslandia, and was a National Book Award finalist for Breakout.
 In 2012 I was the United States' author candidate for the international Hans Christian Andersen Award for the body of my work.

 --from THE BORNING ROOM

-I have two sterling sons and a book-devouring daughter, all grown.
+I have two sterling sons and a book-devouring stepdaughter, all grown.
 After sojourns in Vermont, Nebraska, New Mexico, France, North Carolina, and Maine, I'm back in California, living with my wife in Santa Cruz.